hongtaoh/ebmBook/index.md

 ## Pay Attention

-The third assumption, i.e., Gaussian approximation, isn't always hold.
+The third assumption, i.e., Gaussian approximation, often will be violated in raw biomarker data.
+For example, measurements of the concentration of amyloid proteins associated with Alzheimer's disease are not necessarily non-negative.
+Further, their resolution has changed over the decades.

 However, for the purpose of our current method, we assume this is true.
-There are other methods that do not assume Gaussian distributions, for example, [KDE EBM](https://github.com/ucl-pond/kde_ebm), against which we will compare results with later in our report.
+There are nonparametric versions of the EBM, for example, [KDE EBM](https://github.com/ucl-pond/kde_ebm)

 :::